rradfar/front-end-interview-questions/html.md

 </p></details>

-🌼 Favicons: what are two ways to implement a favicon on a webpage?
+<li>Favicons: what are two ways to implement a favicon on a webpage?</li>

 <details><summary>Answer</summary><p>